Looking for help? You’re in the right place! We’ve put together a guide to help you plan for school.

-- Take advantage of the Buddy System – follow a current student around for a day to get a feel for what classes are like.
+- Take advantage of Student for a Day – follow a current student around for a day to get a feel for what classes are like.
 Contact us to see if your program of interest offers this experience.

 Step 2 – Check entrance requirements

 At NAIT, there are a few different types of entrance requirements, including academic requirements, English language proficiency requirements and non-academic requirements.

 Before you start your education, it is important to research your chosen career field.

 Use these questions to help you decide if you should apply to a program.

 - How many grads get jobs after graduation?